mslw/horos-bids-output/README.md

 ### Installation
 Download the HorosBidsOutput.horosplugin from the [releases](https://github.com/mslw/osirix-bids-output/releases) page above.
 If you have Horos installed, double-clicking the .horosplugin file should launch horos with a prompt and install the plugin for the current user.

-Alternatively, the file can be manually placed in: `~/Library/Application Support/OsiriX/Plugins/`.
+Alternatively, the file can be manually placed in: `~/Library/Application Support/Horos/Plugins/`.
 Regardless of the installation method, the plugin can then be made available to all users through Horos' Plugins Manager.

 ### Dependencies: dcm2niix
 Bids Output Extension works by launching [dcm2niix](https://github.com/rordenlab/dcm2niix), which has to be available.
-To install dcm2niix, go to its releases page and download the executable.
+To install dcm2niix, go to [dcm2niix releases page](https://github.com/rordenlab/dcm2niix/releases) and download the executable.

 The dcm2niix executable can be placed anywhere on your computer.
-The location has to specified in the GUI before exporting.
-If an executable file named dcm2niix is found in your home directory, Bids Output Extension will use it by default.
+However, if an executable file named dcm2niix is found in your home directory, Bids Output Extension will use it by default.

 ### Usage
 For usage instructions, see the [project wiki](https://github.com/mslw/osirix-bids-output/wiki).

 ### About Osirix / Horos
 OsiriX and Horos are DICOM image viewers / database browsers.
 Horos is based upon OsiriX.
-The plugin development switched from OsiriX to Horos, but it should be compatible with both.
+The plugin development switched from OsiriX to Horos prior to 0.1 release, but it is likely that the plugin will be compatible with both.

 **Horos**: [website](https://www.horosproject.org), [github](https://github.com/horosproject/horos)